 Elder abuse is the mistreatment of an older person.
 It can be financial, verbal, emotional, physical, or sexual abuse.
 Neglect and abandonment is elder abuse.
 The following describe the various types of elder abuse:

-Neglect or abandonment is when a caregiver fails to provide adequate care or deserts the older adult.
-This is the most common type of elder abuse.
+- Neglect and abandonment is failing to provide adequate care or permanently leaving the older person without care.
+It is the most common type of elder abuse.

-Physical abuse is the use of physical force to purposely cause pain or injury.
-Examples include hitting, pushing, or restraining the older adult.
+- Physical abuse is the use of physical force to purposely cause pain or injury.
+This includes hitting, pushing, or restraining the older person.

-Emotional and verbal abuse is when a person uses words or nonverbal actions to cause the older adult emotional pain.
-Examples include yelling at, ignoring, or making fun of the older adult.
+- Emotional and verbal abuse is when a person uses words or nonverbal actions to cause the older adult emotional pain.
+This includes yelling at, ignoring, or making fun of the older person.

-Sexual abuse is when a person engages in sexual acts with an older adult but without that adult’s consent.
-Examples include intercourse and inappropriate touching or undressing.
+- Sexual abuse is when a person engages in sexual acts with an older person without his or her consent.
+This includes sex and inappropriate touching or undressing.

-As people become older, they may develop health problems that lead to a decrease in physical strength, vision, and thinking abilities.
-These changes can make older adults vulnerable.
-They may be dependent on others for care or unable to tell when someone is taking advantage of them.
+As people age, they may develop health problems.
+This leads to a decrease in physical strength, vision, and thinking abilities.
+These changes make older adults vulnerable.
+They may depend on others for care.
+They may be unable to tell when someone is taking advantage of them.

 Anyone can commit elder abuse.
-It is estimated that 2 out of every 3 abusers are family members, such as adult children or spouses, who care for the older adult.
+Many abusers are family members.
+This includes adult children or spouses who care for the older person.
 Caregivers have an increased risk of committing elder abuse when:

 What are the warning signs of abuse?

-An older adult who is neglected or is being physically, emotionally, or sexually abused may have one or more of the following physical and behavioral warning signs:
+An older adult who is being abused may have one or more of the following physical and behavioral warning signs: